CBRJ-Lyrical-Metrics/lyrical-evolution-capstone/README.md

 - [x]  Remove unnecessary features
 - [x]  Evaluate best performing models using validate set
 - [x]  Choose best performing validation model for use on test set
-- [x]  Test final model on out-of-sample testing corpus
 - [x]  Summarize performance
 - [x]  Interpret and document findings
-- [x]  Create prepare functions within model.py
-- [x]  Store functions needed to model the Lyrics Corpus in model.py
+- [x]  Create and store functions needed to model the Lyrics Corpus in model.py
 - [x]  Ensure all imports needed to run the model functions are added to the model.py document
 </details>